Books with Characters in Their 20s

 Book Summary

-Jodie is the shy sister of hugely successful outgoing influencer, Bree.
-While Bree seems to have life figured out, Jodie is anxious and unsure of what to do with her life.
+Jodie is the shy sister of a hugely successful outgoing influencer, Bree.
+While Bree seems to have life figured out, 20-something Jodie is anxious and unsure of what to do with her life.
 Sadly, Bree has Leukemia and prepares for her death by recording a series of videos for her sister.

 She asks Jodie to complete the final 6 items on her bucket list and let the world watch as she completes each item.
 The list includes terrifying tasks like flying over Antarctica and having a cameo in a Broadway musical.
 Jodie is compelled to agree by more than her sister’s dying wish.
 If she can keep Bree’s followers, a corporate sponsor will pay off the family’s medical debt.
 And if she can gain followers, more people will benefit by having their own medical debt covered.